stianhoiland/cmdtab/README.md

 You can further customize the scheduled task created by that command by running `taskschd.msc`.

 ### Uninstalling
 **cmdtab** leaves no trace on your system, except for a registry key if you choose "Yes" when  **cmdtab** prompts you about autorun (and the scheduled task mentioned above if you manually created it).
-You can remove this registry key by using **cmdtab** itself.
-Just run **cmdtab** one last time before you delete `cmdtab.exe` and choose "No" to autorun.
-This deletes any registry key **cmdtab** has created.
+You can remove the autorun registry key by running **cmdtab** one last time before you delete `cmdtab.exe` and choose "No" to autorun.

 ## Buildling from source

+#### MSVC/CMake
 These instructions require `git`, `cmake`, and *Visual Studio* or *MSBuild*.
 1. `git clone https://github.com/stianhoiland/cmdtab.git`
 2. `cd cmdtab`